martijnfolmer/Folmer_godot_samples/README.md

 # Folmer_godot_samples
-A collection of Sample scenes, scripts, that can be used in godot projects.
+A collection of Sample scenes, scripts, that can be used in godot projects (mostly for my own education, but feel free to use any of it if you wish)
 It should be noted that there can be overlap between these samples and build in godot functionality.
+This is an ongoing project and will be updated regularly

 ## Easing